LiamEdwards931/animania/README.md

     - bug where a non size item was being prevented from being added to the basket fixed by adding the a variable for the product in the add to basket app so that it could correctly calculate a validation for the quantity available and not let a user buy more than available

     - 500 error code returning for 404, the issue was I missed a path name in urls.py on products so when a user typed in http://127.0.0.1:8000/b for example it was looking for a product and not a faulty url returning the 500 code and not the 404.

+    - Readmore function wasn't working on the index page, added the script inline on this page to ensure it works across the entire site.

 ## Deplyment
 ### Heroku